“We’re a people business; we just happen to do landscaping.”

 Maintain a Meaningful Culture

 Strathmore operates under a series of eight core values: respect, integrity, proactivity, education, efficiency, sustainability, trust, and safety.
-“The culture of hard work, discipline, and excellence is really built into our team,” says Mulligan.
+“The culture of hard work, discipline, and excellence is really built into our team,” says Milligan.
 “My siblings and I were lucky to learn that culture from our parents and grandparents and that’s the only way we know how to do things.”

-The company’s dedication to these values is apparent at every stage of their employee onboarding process, and if a person doesn’t match up, Mulligan says that the relationship won’t last very long.
+The company’s dedication to these values is apparent at every stage of their employee onboarding process, and if a person doesn’t match up, Milligan says that the relationship won’t last very long.
 “We’re very frank with people during the interview process about how serious we are about our core values.
 We let them know plainly that if we don’t share a set of values, it won’t work.
 The team is so strong that they won’t want to be a part of it.”

 Define a set of values that guide your employees toward building a meaningful culture.
 After that, it will be easy to know which candidates will be a good fit for your team — and which won’t.